 - Getting Crap Past the Radar: In the English version of the game, he enrages Yu by calling Nanako a dummy.
 In the original Japanese version, he did so by screaming that Nanako had an 'outie' bellybutton, implying that he'd seen her naked.

 - Headphones Equal Isolation: Completely subverted during his fight against Shadow Labrys in the manga, as the real Rise uses them in conjunction with Himiko to broadcast words of encouragement from the other Investigation Team members to Yosuke, giving him the strength to confront the deadly android alone.

 - Heterosexual Life-Partners: With Yu.
 They both refer to each other as "Partner", after all.

 - Hidden Weapons: Hides his kunai in the sleeves of his uniform.
 Taken to Hyperspace Arsenal levels in Ultimax, where one of his new moves lets him launch a massive amount of kunai at his opponent.

-- Highly Visible Ninja: Jiraiya, with it's light blue body and bright red scarf, is no going unnoticed by anyone.
+- Highly Visible Ninja: Jiraiya, with its light blue body and bright red scarf, is not going unnoticed by anyone.